Explore college majors and careers; search for positions through websites related to your major

 - FORTUNE - Top 100 Places to work - 2016

 - College Grad - Top Entry Level Employers 2018

 - Occupational Outlook Handbook

-- Betterteam: job descriptions for 2017's most in demand jobs.
+- Betterteam: job descriptions for the most in-demand jobs.

 - YouTern - Savvy internship and job advice PLUS job search and Internship search engines.
 One stop job shopping!

 - Internships.com - 75,008 internship positions from 35,635 companies located in 6,641 cities across all 50 states…and growing!

 - Glassdoor - Fantastic tool for employer research, interview prep, and salary reviews.

 - How to Navigate and Nail Your First Job Offer After Graduation

 PA State Government Jobs and Special Services